pa3hcm/sterk/README.md

 # Sterk Everdingen

 This is the code used for an art project by Wytske Bolt, called 'Sterk Everdingen'.
-It is likely that she publishes her project on her website: http://www.wytskebolt.nl/
+It is likely that she will publish her project on her website: http://www.wytskebolt.nl/